 Of course if you do already have a good idea about your intended PhD topic, you will want to take this into account when selecting your MSc topic — whether it be to choose a topic in the same area, or to choose a topic that will provide you with complementary experience.

-We encourage you to discuss your projects with other CDT first year students, talk informally about your progress, and get advice from your peers about any issues.
+We strongly encourage you to discuss your projects with other students, talk informally about your progress, and get advice from your peers about any issues.
 Last year this happened as part of the CDT Tea meetings; this year, we will discuss whether to continue this or to have more formal tutorials.

 The project is only assessed on the basis of a final written dissertation.
 Additional material, such as the code you submit, may be taken into account in case of doubt, but you should make sure that all the work you have done is carefully described in the dissertation document.
 Dissertations will typically conform to the following format: